fabiorinaldus399/gcode-tumbnail-generator-for-Simplify3D/README.md

 to select the code working directory (the place where the code will save the temporary files): --codepath [path] (the default is the current working directory)

+to select the antialiasing factor: --antialiasing [factor] (default is 2 [the image will be generated at double the specified height and width and then resized by half])

 # COMPILE IN EXE
 To compile the python code in a single executable file: